Friday, February 15, 2013

-Dick Steltzner started his winery in Napa Valley about the same time that Robert Mondavi.
+Dick Steltzner started his winery in Napa Valley about the same time as Robert Mondavi.
 He is one of the pioneer winemakers of this famous California wine Mecca.

 A few months ago we enjoyed a delicious 2003 Steltzner and so we were anxious to uncork a piece of Napa history.
 The 2009 Cab was courtesy of tasting team member Cabinator.
 (This is what happens when our wives go out of town!)